fmk1994/restaurant/README.md

 **The App uses REST API to upload, post, edit and delete comments.**

 The App is built with functional components and React Hooks.
-Data from the reservation form and all the order details are prepared to be sent - they appear as an alert popup with JSON object.
+Data from the reservation form and all the order details are prepared to be sent as JSON Objects - submitt to see an alert popup

 ***